vsrinivas/fuchsia/bin/netconnector/README.md

 `/system/data/netconnector/netconnector.config`.

-The rest of the options are used to specify the name of the local device and to register responders and remote devices.
+The rest of the options are used to specify the name of the local device and to register responding services and remote devices.
 The config file provides the same information.
 A config file looks like this:

     {
       "host": "my_acer",
-      "responders": {
+      "services": {
-        "example": "netconnector::ExampleResponder"
+        "netconnector::Example": "file:///system/apps/netconnector_example"
       },
       "devices": {
         "acer": "192.168.4.118",